iexcloud/docs/source/using-core-data.md

 [Get Time Series Financial Data](./using-core-data/getting-time-series-core-financial-data.md) shows how to get historical financial data.

+[Normalized Financial Symbols](./using-core-data/using-normalized-financial-data.md) shows how to query on and join datasets on financial symbols using any supported [financial identifier type](./reference/financial-identifiers.md).

 Interested in storing your application data in Apperate?
 Learn how at [Read and Write Data](../getting-started/write-and-read-a-record.md).